sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(kebabNames).toEqual(["bilbo-baggins", "gandalf", "gollum"]) -->

+I> The [`kebabCase()` method](https://lodash.com/docs#kebabCase) is coming from the Lodash library.
+We’ll use Lodash methods occasionally in this book, and every time using the `_` namespace.

-I> _Kebab case_ is one of popular naming convention, where lowercase words are separated by a dash: `chuck-norris`.
-It’s called like this because it looks a bit like several kebabs on a skewer.
-Other conventions are: _camelCase_, _PascalCase_, _snake_case_, and _SCREAMING_SNAKE_CASE_.
-I spell each name in the book in its own convention so it’s easier to remember which one is which.
+I> The _kebab-case_ is a popular naming convention, where lowercase words are separated with a dash: `chuck-norris`, `bilbo-baggins`.
+It’s called kebab-case because it looks a bit like several kebabs on a skewer.
+Other common conventions are: _camelCase_, _PascalCase_, _snake_case_, and _SCREAMING_SNAKE_CASE_.
+I spell each name in the book in its own convention, so it’s easier to remember which one is which.

-And with the `map()` method instead of a `for` loop:
+Now, let’s use the `map()` array method instead of a `for` loop:

 ```js
 const names = ['Bilbo Baggins', 'Gandalf', 'Gollum'];